Open-Source-Armada/OSA-Migo-Mk5/README.md

 Usable for assaulting infantry as a attack ship, light but armed scout ship, point defence ship for quick response to piracy and as a pirate ship itself.

-Due to the potential emergent nature of PvP in starbase, there will always be a need for ultra light cheap base fighter to utilise in all situations, holes in your fleet composition can always be shored up with numbers and easy to access micro fighters.
+Due to the potential emergent nature of PvP in starbase, there will always be a need for ultra light cheap base fighter to utilise in all situations, holes in your fleet composition can always be shored up with numbers and easy of access micro fighters.

 Starting combat pilots or part time PvPers can arm themself's very quickly even from Eos, and can be flown with zero fear of failing, this is by far the best way to gain confidence needed to fly bigger and more expensive fighters, there is only up from this point, any armour stripped from a enemy, sneaky thruster damage to assists a friendly, endo kills on grounded infantry and lucky cockpit snipes are victory's for little to any risk or expense.